LIVING UNDER THE LAW

 14 For by one offering He has perfected forever those who are being sanctified.
 (NKJV).

-According to Jesus, the least among the believers under the New Covenant cut and sealed by His blood is greater than John the Baptist, who was the greatest of all the prophets under the Old Covenant (Matt.
+According to Jesus, the least among the believers under the New Covenant cut and sealed by His blood is greater than John the Baptist who was said to be the greatest of all the prophets under the Old Covenant (Matt.
 11:11).

-Therefore, it is simply a sheer ignorance for any New Testament believers in Christ to wish or strive to be like or operate like any of the Old Testament saints or prophets.
+It is therefore simply a sheer ignorance for any New Testament believers in Christ to wish or strive to be like or operate like any of the Old Testament saints or prophets.

-The dispensation of the law was that of the letter, of condemnation, and death.
+The dispensation of the law was that of the letter, of condemnation, and of death.

 2 Corinthians 3:5-6 – NKJV

 5 Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God,